Positive COVID-19 cases reported at Minnesota pork plant | Bemidji Pioneer

 “No one is forced to come to work, and no one is punished for being absent for health reasons,” Bruett said.
 “If someone is sick or lives with someone who is sick, we send them home.”

-Kuhle said Friday that a rapid response team was arriving in Worthington Friday afternoon as a result of the surge in COVID-19 cases.
+Kuhle said Friday that a rapid-response team was arriving in Worthington on Friday afternoon as a result of the surge in COVID-19 cases.

-“There’s going to be a state epidemiologist as well as four or five others,” Kuhle said.
-“They’re going to be working both sides — working on the medical side of it and also at the plant, helping them identify even better practices than what they’re already doing.
+“There’s going to be a state epidemiologist, as well as four or five others,” he said.
+“They’re going to be working both sides — working on the medical side of it, and also at the plant, helping them identify even better practices than what they’re already doing.”

-“The governor told me that from what he’d heard, they (JBS) is doing everything possible, but hopefully we can add on to that.”
+Reporting by Forum News Service reporters Ryan McGaughey, Julie Buntjer, Leah Ward and John Molseed in Worthington and Rochester.
+Dane Mizutani of the St. Paul Pioneer Press contributed to this report.
+As a public service, we’ve opened this article to everyone regardless of subscription status.
+If this coverage is important to you, please consider supporting local journalism by clicking on the subscribe button in the upper right-hand corner of the homepage.